-UK rent prices to surge 15% by 2023 – RICS
+Why are rent prices in UK tipped to surge 15% in next five years?

 East Anglia and the South West are expected to see the sharpest growth over the period.

-RICS chief economist Simon Rubinsohn added: “The impact of recent and ongoing tax changes is clearly having a material impact on the Buy to Let sector as intended.
+RICS chief economist Simon Rubinsohn said: "The impact of recent and ongoing tax changes is clearly having a material impact on the Buy to Let sector as intended.

-“The risk, as we have highlighted previously, is that a reduced pipeline of supply will gradually feed through into higher rents in the absence of either a significant uplift in the Build to Rent programme or government funded social housing.
+"The risk, as we have highlighted previously, is that a reduced pipeline of supply will gradually feed through into higher rents in the absence of either a significant uplift in the build-to-rent programme, or government-funded social housing.

-“At the present time, there is little evidence that either is likely to make up the shortfall.

-“This augers ill for those many households for whom owner occupation is either out of reach financially or just not a suitable tenure.”
+"This augers ill for those many households for whom owner occupation is either out of reach financially or just not a suitable tenure," Robinsohn added.

-Meanwhile, RICS described the sales market as “broadly flat”, with a strong market seen in Scotland, Northern Ireland, much of the north of England, the Midlands and Wales.

-The RICS Residential Market Survey gathers the views of chartered surveyors across the country.